-Q: Why not provide a complete explanation of the MA Theory so a scientist could judge it for herself?
+Q: Why not provide a complete explanation of the underlying MA Theory so a scientist could judge it for herself?

 Q: The idea the mind = memory = FNN activity sound very mechanical.
-Are you saying human consciousness — our experience of life — is no more than the sum of our memory activity?
+Are you saying human consciousness — our experience of life — is no more than the sum of memory activity?

 However, I do believe that the deeper aspects of our self must also be expressed within the brain.
 Otherwise, these aspects wouldn’t be able to affect one’s behavior, via the motor cortex.
 Any change in one’s state of mind, including “higher” ones, can affect one’s movement.

 How these deeper states of mind connect to brain signals I’m not sure.
 Even so, I do think the mind/brain system proposed here IS compatible with a more meaningful self.

 Q: Any final thoughts?